Mishalzeera/goat-and-daisy-antiques/NICE_TO_HAVE.md

 one hand, the customer should be able to easily add information when they need to.
 On the other hand, neither side should be able to unfairly manipulate a Ticket so that the other side is at a disadvantage.

+## Shopping manager for workshop staff

+Some kind of setup that would allow workshop staff to keep track of their acquisitions for Service Tickets.